hfu/terrain2021/README.md

   (or `bash bin/start_tunnel.sh`)

+Downloadable files

+- See `DOWNLOADABLE.md` for a curated list of files that may be downloaded from `transient.optgeo.org` when the tunnel is active.

 Cloudflared / Tunnel deployment (brief) | Cloudflared トンネル（簡潔）

 - Prerequisites: install `cloudflared` and authenticate your tunnel per Cloudflare docs.